-Figure 5 Classify Impact Descriptions - See Appendix A, Tab 3
+Figure 5 Classify Impact Descriptions - See Appendix A, Tab 3 a) Identify Existing Controls

 3) Risk Analysis

 Existing controls refer to measures that are currently in place to minimise the consequences of an impact.
 These typically reflect business as usual or minimum standards that projects are already expected to incorporate.